krizeda19/krizeda19/README.md

 - 👋 Hi, I’m @krizeda19
-- 👀 I’m interested in ...
+- 👀 I’m interested in hot men
 - 🌱 I’m currently learning how to make blackjack in every programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward to death
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Not sure

 <!---
 krizeda19/krizeda19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.